dkornai/hhsd-testdata/README.md

 ---

 ## /Milksnake/

+Control files and empirical data for conducting hierarchical heuristic species delimitation on a complex of seven Milksnake populations, and exploring five potential alternative delimitations of two populations.

 ### Original publication:
 E Anne Chambers, David M Hillis,
 The Multispecies Coalescent Over-Splits Species in the Case of Geographically Widespread Taxa,